Traditional Republicans for Common Sense: 2014 elections

 One of the group's primary backers, Wint Winter Jr. proposed backing the Democrat Paul Davis during the 2014 election against Brownback.
-During the primaries Brownback suffered from a serious challenge from Jennifer Winn, an outsider with a war-chest of just $13,596.17 whose son was facing a murder charge for a botched drug-deal, who campaigned almost solely on a marijuana legalization, and earned 37% of the vote.
+During the primaries Brownback suffered from a surprising challenge from Jennifer Winn, an outsider with a war-chest of just $13,596.17 whose son was facing a murder charge for a botched drug-deal, who campaigned almost solely on a marijuana legalization, and earned 37% of the vote.
 The group had supported a "serious challenge" in the hopes of avoiding nominating a Democrat.
 Davis, often described as a Conservative Democrat, focused his campaign on freezing the tax cuts and prioritization of education.
 Support from the Moderate Republicans would not be enough as Brownback narrowly won the election with 49.82% of the vote to Davis' 46.13%.

 The group endorsed Greg Orman during the 2014 senate election.
 Orman sought to build a broad centrist coalition of moderate Republicans and Democrats to challenge Conservative Republican Pat Roberts.
 Orman, an independent, earned the TRCS endorsement due to his "problem-solving mentality" and the TRCS belief that he would work to end deadlock in Senate.
 The TRCS was particularly oppose to Roberts due to his anti-regulation, anti-spending vote against the Agricultural Act of 2014. the TRCS would campaign heavily for Orman, arguing that Roberts was to the "extreme right of conservative."
 The TRCS where also vehemently opposed to Kansas Secretary of State Kris Kobach who they viewed as an extremist due to his anti-migration policies.
 Roberts would win with 53.15% of the vote to Orman's 42.53%.

 The group had also considered campaigning against Kevin Yoder in his congressional re-election in 2014 but ultimately chose not to as their resources where already stretched thin.

 Decline

-Following the failure of the TRCS to either oust Brownback or Orman its support gradually dwindled.
-As support dwindled the TRCS and other moderate groups in the state started to turn on one another, claiming that other moderate Republicans weren't doing enough to support the cause.
-The group saw significant push-back from the state Republican party and as such alienated many grassroots Republicans who were upset with the group working with Democrats to support policies supportive of more taxes and bigger government.
+Following the failure of the TRCS to either oust Brownback or Roberts its support gradually dwindled.
+As support shrank the TRCS and other moderate groups in the state started to turn on one another, claiming that other moderate Republicans weren't doing enough to support the cause.
+The group saw significant push-back from the state Republican party and as such alienated many grassroots Republicans who were upset with the group working with Democrats to support policies including more taxes and bigger government.
 The TRCS and its leadership was seen as an entrenched "deep state" in Kansas, mostly due to its members having been longtime politicians in opposition to Brownback's anti-establishment message.
 The TRCS would also see significant criticism due to its primary financial backer, Wint Winter Jr., being a vocal opponent of Ronald Reagan, having actively campaigned for John B. Anderson in 1980.
 Ultimately the idea of an umbrella moderate Republican group fell apart and the TRCS splintered into groups supporting individual candidates like "Republicans for Jill Docking, Republicans for Kathleen Sebelius, Republicans for Paul Morrison, Republicans for Dan Glickman, Republicans for Dennis Moore" etc.